 Other Speed-Related Thoughts On The Honda Pioneer 500

 Many riders are of the opinion that the 5-speed Honda Pioneer 500 should have a sixth gear for faster top speeds and better performance on straightaways.
 But even the 3-speed Honda Pioneer 700 can outpace the P500 -- albeit by only 5 MPH or so.
 Accordingly, if you’re after a vehicle with a little more giddy-up and go, you’d be better off upsizing to a Honda Pioneer 1000 over a Honda Pioneer 700.
-Because of its 50” width, 102.6” length, and 12.8’ turning radius, however, the maneuverability of the Honda Pioneer 500 is unrivaled by Honda's other UTV offerings.
+Because of its 50” width, 102.6” length, and 12.8’ turning radius, however, the maneuverability of the Honda Pioneer 500 and Honda Pioneer 500 Mud Edition is unrivaled by Honda's other UTV offerings.
 Some riders choose the Honda Pioneer 500 as a starter side-by-side, while others choose to introduce their kids to off-roading with a Honda Pioneer 500 that’s been limited to 14 MPH by unplugging the connector on the seat belt wiring.
-You won’t be the first one out of the gate in a Honda Pioneer 500, but like the tortoise against the hair, you might just win the race through sheer persistence, tenacity, and an outright unwillingness to cease moving forward!
+You won’t be the first one out of the gate with the top speed of a Honda Pioneer 500, but like the tortoise against the hair, you might just win the race through sheer persistence, tenacity, and an outright unwillingness to cease moving forward!